Key Versions in SQL Server Big Data Clusters

 Applies to: SQL Server 2019 (15.x)

 The Microsoft SQL Server 2019 Big Data Clusters add-on will be retired.
 Support for SQL Server 2019 Big Data Clusters will end on February 28, 2025.
-For more information, see Big data options on the Microsoft SQL Server platform.
+All existing users of SQL Server 2019 with Software Assurance will be fully supported on the platform and the software will continue to be maintained through SQL Server cumulative updates until that time.
+For more information, see the announcement blog post and Big data options on the Microsoft SQL Server platform.

 This article provides details of how key versions are used in SQL Server Big Data Clusters for key management and key rotation for HDFS and SQL Server keys.
 The article includes details about how the versions can incorporate customer's keys.

 For general information on securing SQL Server Big Data Clusters, see Security concepts for SQL Server Big Data Clusters.

 For information on configuring and using the encryption at rest feature see the following guides: